Code-Institute-Submissions/Irish-Music-Vault/README.md

 * Clicking on the delete button opens up a modal that asks me to confirm the deletion.
 When I press 'No' the profile page is reloaded and the upload remains in the database.
 When I click 'Yes' the upload is deleted from the database permanently.

 ### UPLOAD.HTML
+The upload page contains nine input fields for uploading an album.
+These input fields use the same validation method as the registration page

+## Site Responsiveness
+The responsive element of this site was tested using three different methods:
+* The first was within the developer tools on Google Chrome.
+This is accessed by pressing control and left click on the mouse.
+Then on the menu that displays as a result, clicking on inspect at the bottom.
+This allows me to look at the site as it would appear on a variety of different device sizes.
+Using these different device views I can see where there are issues and fix them accordingly using media queries in the css file.
+* Using the site Am I Responsive (http://ami.responsivedesign.is/), I was able to test how the site looked on four different widely varying device sizes.
+Screenshots from this site are included at the top of this README file.
+*  I had access